Claus Lamm: Academic career and achievements

 In 2010, Claus Lamm returned to the University of Vienna as a Professor of Biological Psychology.

 He is the director and founder of the Social, Cognitive and Affective Neuroscience Unit, and currently also the Vice Dean of the Faculty of Psychology.
-Claus Lamm is a board member of the Cognitive Science Research Platform.
+Claus Lamm is a board member and co-director of the Cognitive Science Research Hub.
 He also established and directs the MRI Center of the University of Vienna.
 Together with Ludwig Huber he directs one of only a handful of comparative canine neuroimaging facilities that currently exist worldwide.